inlets/docs.inlets.dev/docs/reference/faq.md

 Inlets concepts and Frequently Asked Questions (FAQ)

+## Why did we build inlets?

+We built inlets to make it easy to expose a local service on the Internet and to overcome limitations with SaaS tunnels and VPNs.

+* It was built to overcome limitations in SaaS tunnels - such as lack of privacy, control and rate-limits
+* It doesn't just integrate with containers and Kubernetes, it was purpose-built to run in them
+* It's easy to run on Windows, Linux and MacOS with a self-contained binary
+* It doesn't need to run as root, doesn't depend on iptables, doesn't need a tun device or NET_ADMIN capability

+There are many different networking tools available such as VPNs and SaaS tunnels - each with its own set of pros and cons, and use-cases.
+It's very likely that you will use several tools together to get the best out of each of them.

+## How does inlets compare to other tools and solutions?

+Are you curious about the advantages of using inlets vs. alternatives?
+We must first ask, advantages vs. what other tool or service.

+SaaS tunnels provide a convenient way to expose services for the purposes of development, however they are often:

+* blocked by corporate IT
+* running on shared infrastructure (servers) with other customers
+* subject to stringent rate-limits that affect productivity
+* priced per subdomain
+* unable to obtain high value TCP ports like 22, 80, 443 and so on

+You run inlets on your own servers, so you do not run into those restrictions.
+Your data remains your own and is kept private.

+When compared to VPNs such as Wireguard, Tailscale and OpenVPN, we have to ask what the use-case is.

+A traditional VPN is built *to connect hosts and entire IP ranges together*.
+This can potentially expose a large number of machines and users to each other and requires complex Access Control Lists or authorization rules.
+If this is your use-case, a traditional VPN is probably the right tool for the job.

+Inlets is designed to connect or expose services between networks - either HTTP or TCP.

+For example:

+* Receiving webhooks to a local application
+* Sharing a blog post draft with a colleague or client
+* Providing remote access to your homelab when away from home
+* Self-hosting websites or services on Kubernetes clusters
+* Getting working LoadBalancers with public IPs for local Kubernetes clusters

+You can also use inlets to replace Direct Connect or a VPN when you just need to connect a number of services privately and not an entire network range.

+Many of the inlets community use a VPN alongside inlets, because they are different tools for different use-cases.

+> We often write about use-cases for public and private inlets tunnels [on the blog](https://inlets.dev/blog/).

 ## What is the networking model for inlets?

 Whilst some networking tools such as Bittorrent use a peer-to-peer network, inlets uses a more traditional client/server model.